csuhan/s2anet/README.md

 2. CS<sup>2</sup>A-Net-*n*s indicates Cascade S<sup>2</sup>A-Net with *n* stages.
 For more information, please refer to [CASCADE_S2ANET.md](docs/CASCADE_S2ANET.md)

+3. IoU means IoU Loss for bbox regression.

-3. The checkpoints of S<sup>2</sup>A-Net are converted from the original version.
+4. The checkpoints of S<sup>2</sup>A-Net are converted from the original version.

-4. If you cannot get access to Google Drive, BaiduYun download link can be found [here](https://pan.baidu.com/s/1vsRDUD09RMC1hr9yU7Gviw) with extracting code **ABCD**.
+5. If you cannot get access to Google Drive, BaiduYun download link can be found [here](https://pan.baidu.com/s/1vsRDUD09RMC1hr9yU7Gviw) with extracting code **ABCD**.

 ## Installation